venkataraokadari/conversational-agent-application-starter-kit/README.md

 Users can search across all genres and ratings by answering "no" to the corresponding questions.

 ## Getting Started
+The application is written in [Node.js](http://nodejs.org/) and uses [npm](https://www.npmjs.com/).
+Instructions for downloading and installing these are included in the following procedure.

 If you've [forked the project](https://github.com/germanattanasio/movie-assistant#fork-destination-box) and want to push that fork to Bluemix, do the following steps.
-If you want to run the application locally using a clone of the project, see the next section, [Running the application locally](#running-the-application-locally):
+If you want to run the application locally, see the next section, [Running the application locally](#running-the-application-locally):

   1. Clone your fork of the project repository to your local system.

   2. Create a Bluemix account.
 [Sign up][sign_up] in Bluemix or use an existing account.
 Watson services in beta are free to use, as are GA services in the standard plan below a certain usage threshold.

 3. Download and install the [Cloud-foundry CLI][cloud_foundry] tool.

   4. Edit the `manifest.yml` file in your fork and replace `<application-name>` with a unique name for your copy of the application.
 The name that you specify determines the application's URL, such as `<application-name>.mybluemix.net`.